 - Chronic diarrhea.

 - Its stool is larger than usual.
-This happens due to an increase of fecal fat.
+This happens due to an increase in fecal fat.

 - Bloated stomach.